slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"An old friend of mine, a journalist, once said that paradise on earth was to work all day alone in anticipation of an evening in interesting company."
 -- Ian McEwan*

+> *"Every boy wants a good girl to be bad just for him.
+Every girl wants a bad boy to be good just for her."
+-- Anonymous*